Washington DC Trip Itinerary | Best 3-5 Days And Tips

 Holocaust Museum to International Spy Museum: Lyft $8.

-The Monuments by Moonlight Tour in Washington, D.C., offers an enchanting way to see the city’s iconic landmarks illuminated against the night sky.
-Hop aboard their all-weather touring trolleys with stadium seating for a 2.5-hour fully narrated tour.
+Hop aboard the all-weather touring trolleys with stadium seating for a 2.5-hour fully narrated tour.
 You’ll visit the Franklin Delano Roosevelt Memorial, Lincoln Memorial, Vietnam Veterans Memorial, Korean War Veterans Memorial, and US Marine Corps War Memorial.
 It’s a moonlit merriment you won’t want to miss!

 Lafayette Square, located directly north of the White House in Washington, D.C., has a rich history.
 The seven-acre public park originally used as a family graveyard, racetrack, and market in the 18th century, eventually became part of the White House grounds.
 Throughout its existence, it has attracted notable residents, including members of Congress and diplomats.
 Today, it remains a popular spot for tourists, photographers, and those interested in political activism.